akalend/hhvm-msgpack/README.md

 	hhvm.dynamic_extensions[] = msgpack.so

 ### Limitation

+	Root element must be array

+	Don't support Ext type (msqpack specification ext type)

+	Don't work with Hack collections (in TODO list)

 	The common lenght of pack must be less 4096 bytes.
-If need more, You can change define BUFFSIZE  the line 8 in the msgpack.h:
+If need more, You can change define BUFFSIZE  the line 8 in the msgpack.h (Dynamic memory allocate in TODO list):

 		#define BUFFSIZE 4096

 ### Example